ml-mahendra/Know-Me/README.md

   - 📊 Machine Learning & Deep Learning.
   - 🖼 Computer Vision & Natural Language Processing.
   - 🤖 Surgical Robotics.
-- 📝 I write technical blogs and articles, find them [here](https://mahendranath.in/blogs/)
+- 📝 I write technical blogs and articles, find them [here](https://mahendranath.in/blogs/).
 - 👯  &nbsp; I’m looking to collaborate on projects or research in Machine Learning and Artificial Intelligence.
-- 🤔 I’m looking for help with Neuro-Science
+- 🤔 I’m looking for help with Neuro-Science.
 - ✍️ &nbsp; In my free time, I read fictional books, watch fantasy movies.
 - 💬 &nbsp; Feel free to reach out to me for general consulting, or discussions on any of the above mentioned topics!